microsoft/Data-Science-For-Beginners/3-Data-Visualization/R/13-meaningful-vizualizations/README.md

 Label your axes, provide a legend if necessary, and offer tooltips for better comprehension of data.

-If your data is textual and verbose on the X axis, you can angle the text for better readability.
-[Matplotlib](https://matplotlib.org/stable/tutorials/toolkits/mplot3d.html) offers 3d plotting, if you data supports it.
-Sophisticated data visualizations can be produced using `mpl_toolkits.mplot3d`.
+If your data is textual and verbose on the X axis, you can angle the text for better readability. [plot3D](https://cran.r-project.org/web/packages/plot3D/index.html) offers 3d plotting, if you data supports it.
+Sophisticated data visualizations can be produced using it.

 ![3d plots](images/3d.png)